Big Bend National Park, Texas, USA | Park 11/59

 Did you know?

-Big Bend is the only state park to have an entire mountain range within its borders.
+Big Bend is the only national park to have an entire mountain range, the Chisos Mountains, within its borders.

 More than 175 species of butterflies have been documented in Big Bend National Park.
 Several species are seen only in the United States within the park or west Texas.

 Big Bend is a world-class geological area, with volcanoes, laccoliths, faults, fossils and American Indian cultural artifacts found throughout the park.

 In 1944, Big Bend's first year of operation as a national park, only 1,409 visitors entered the park.
 Today, annual visitation averages around 350,000 visitors.

 Big Bend has more species of scorpions (14) than any other national park, including some species that have been found nowhere else in the world.